cestella/cestella.github.io/_posts/2014-10-24-pyspark-openpayments-analysis.markdown

 This brings me to why I wanted to create this post.
-I intend to show a worked example of how you do what I've seen as day-to-day work as data analysts along with  some natural extension points that show how to use the system to do some possibly more interesting analysis.
+I intend to show a worked example of how you do what I've seen as day-to-day work as data analysts along with  some natural extension points that show how to use Hadoop to do possibly more interesting analysis.
 Namely :

 * Understand some fundamental characteristics of the data to be analyzed
 * Generate reporting/images to communicate those characteristics to other people